BillmanH/blog-templates/README.md

 I've still got some things to work on but I like being able to publish a jupyter notebook very quickly.

-#Things I'm still working on:
+## Things I'm still working on:
-* the jquery isn't hiding the code correctly
+* The jquery button isn't hiding the code correctly
 * I need a process to include images in the jupyter notebook so that I can upload them as well
 * I need to be able to attach a coresponding d3 graphic at the top